Showing posts with label Progressives. Show all posts

 On 2/4/2025 Ricky Gervais posted this picture on X with a caption, "They're still not listening".
 How right he is.

 Have you read about the recent boost in U.S. consumer spending?
-Of course you have and you know it is attributed -- at least in part -- to a steep drop in energy prices, particularly a drop in gasoline prices.
+If you have, you know it is attributed -- in part -- to a steep drop in energy prices, particularly a drop in gasoline prices.

 Office.com clip art